 Michael Brown is a Mechanical Design Engineer at The Raymond Corporation in Greene, NY, part of Toyota Material Handling North America, with over 15 years of industry experience.
 Along with developing new products for Raymond, he is the Subject Matter Expert in GD&T, practicing, teaching courses, and supporting the engineering and manufacturing teams.
 Prior to working at Raymond, Mike was a Research Engineer at Reactive NanoTechnologies in Hunt Valley, Maryland.
 He has a B.S. degree in Mechanical Engineering from Rochester Institute of Technology.
 Mike currently lives in Endicott, NY, with his family.

 CANCELLATIONS AND REFUNDS

-All cancellations must be received in writing (to email@example.com) by noon on the day before the course starts, and by 5 pm to receive a refund.
+All cancellations must be received in writing (to email@example.com) by 5 pm on the day before the course starts to receive a refund.
 No refunds for cancellations or non-attendance will be given after 5 pm on that date.

-Substitutions may be made any time before the start of the course informing the Office of Industrial Outreach by emailing firstname.lastname@example.org
+Substitutions may be made any time before the start of the course informing the Watson Industrial Outreach by emailing firstname.lastname@example.org

 If the course is canceled, enrollees will be advised and receive a full refund.